 Spy on the Indian Tiger, revered for its power and beauty

 Breakfast, Lunch, Dinner

 Spend the day at Ranthambore National Park on morning and afternoon game drives through wildlife terrain.
-Keep your eyes open to see the big cats and other large predators, like the Sloth Bear, Striped Hyena, Jackal and the Common Indian Mongoose.
+Keep watch for the big cats and other large predators, like the sloth bear, striped hyena, jackal and the Indian mongoose.
 Lunch and dinner are included today.
 Please note: Tigers are elusive animals, and sightings cannot be guaranteed.

 Jaipur2 nights - hotel info

 Travel in regal Indian style—on the back of an elephant

 Climb on the back of an elephant to ascend the slope to Amber Fort and Diwan-i-Khas, the Hall of Private Audience.
 Later in the afternoon, enjoy free time to explore Jaipur’s many markets and bazaars.
 This evening, sit down to an included dinner accompanied by a traditional puppet show.
 Please note: The availability of elephants is limited and cannot be guaranteed.

 Cochin2 nights - hotel info